 Glycosylation, the post-translational modification of a protein, lipid, or nucleic acid with specific carbohydrate chains, is a widespread phenomenon in biology.
-The two most common forms are N- and O-glycosylation and the substitution of different glycans can have significant effects on the properties of the ligand.
-Analysis of glycans is typically done through glycan trimming or removal using endo and/or exo-glycosidases, followed by downstream assays.
+The two most common forms are N– and O-glycosylation, and the glycans can have significant effects on the properties of the biomolecule.
+Analysis of glycans is typically done through glycan removal or trimming using endo and/or exo-glycosidases, followed by downstream assays.

 Lectenz Bio offers a suite of glycan processing enzymes.
 These include enzymes PNGase F, PNGase F-II, α2,3 Sialidase, and O-GlcNAcase.